awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 1. When you finish adding your entries, choose **Save**\.
 **Note**
-Enter the AD user and/or group name alone\.
-The Domain name is implied by the membership of the gateway into the specfic AD the gateway is joined to\.
+For users and groups, enter only the AD user or group name\.
+The domain name is implied by the membership of the gateway in the specific AD that the gateway is joined to\.

 If you don't specify valid or invalid users or groups, any authenticated Active Directory user can export the file share\.

+### Providing Guest Access to Your File Share<a name="guest-access"></a>

 If you want to provide only guest access, your file gateway doesn't have to be part of a Microsoft AD domain\.
-You can also use a file gateway that is a member of your AD domain to create file shares with guest access\.
-Before you create a file share using guest access, you are required to change the default password\.
+You can also use a file gateway that is a member of an AD domain to create file shares with guest access\.
+Before you create a file share using guest access, you need to change the default password\.

 **To change the guest access password**